Balanced chassis; communicative steering; comfy front seats; seductive styling; reasonably well-equipped for the price

 Engine could use more power; lack of high-output audio system; cramped rear seat; no advanced driver assist or collision avoidance systems

-Subaru offers the 2018 BRZ in three well-equipped trims: The Premium, Limited and tS.
-There's also a 50th anniversary model based on the Limited trim due later this year.
-Both the tS and 50th anniversary are limited editions with only 500 of each being produced.
+Subaru offers the 2019 BRZ in two well-equipped trims: The Premium and Limited.
+There's also a limited production Series.Gray model based on the Limited trim.
 All trims come standard with a 6-speed manual transmission.
-A 6-speed automatic with manual shift control is offered on the Limited and 50th for an additional $1,100.
+A 6-speed automatic with manual shift control is offered on the Limited for an additional $1,100.

-The BRZ Premium ($26,455) brings air conditioning, cruise control, heated power mirrors, 1-touch up/down power windows, power door locks with a remote fob, a leather-wrapped tilt-telescopic steering wheel with audio and Bluetooth controls, a 65/35-split folding rear seat, a limited-slip rear differential, HID headlights, LED headlights, a rear spoiler, 17-in alloy wheels and a 6.2-in high-resolution single-gesture touchscreen audio system with Subaru STARLINK, SiriusXM radio, a single-CD player, eight speakers, USB/iPod control, Bluetooth streaming audio and phone connectivity.
+The BRZ Premium ($26,680) brings air conditioning, cruise control, heated power mirrors, one-touch up/down power windows, power door locks with a remote fob, a leather-wrapped tilt-and-telescopic steering wheel with audio and Bluetooth controls, a 65/35-split folding rear seat, a limited-slip rear differential, HID headlights, LED headlights, a rear spoiler, 17-in alloy wheels and a 6.2-in high-resolution single-gesture touchscreen audio system with Subaru STARLINK, SiriusXM radio, a single-CD player, eight speakers, USB/iPod control, Bluetooth streaming audio and phone connectivity.

 The BRZ offers a modest trunk that measures 6.9 cu ft. and can be expanded by folding down the rear seat backs.